Physicians: It's Time To Take Back Your Vacation

 - There will always be things that you cannot control.
 It does not matter if you are on vacation or in the next room.
 You can handle anything that comes your way.

 This is a process.
 I have not mastered enjoying every part of vacation.
 In fact, I’m not sure I have mastered any of them.
 I have, however, made enormous progress.
 I have learned to prepare for the things that bring up the most significant stress.
 I have also learned to be more present and enjoy all of the details.
-On my most recent vacation, one of my favorite memories is sitting by the pool reading with my 7-year-old daughter.
+One of my favorite memories from a recent vacation is sitting by the pool reading with my daughter.
 Those small moments will be with me forever.
-Thank goodness I chose not to believe all of the lies my brain tells me.
+Thank goodness I chose not to believe all the lies my brain tells me.
 I could have missed out on some pretty unforgettable moments if I did.

 Are there parts of vacation that bring up stress or anxiety for you?
 How can you prepare and plan to make taking a vacation more enjoyable?
 How can you make the rest, relaxation, and joy of vacation last longer?